Approximation of weak geodesics and subharmonicity of Mabuchi energy, II: $\epsilon$-geodesics: Introduction

-It is observed that this functional $\cM$ is convex along a smooth geodesic $\cG$, connecting with arbitrary two points in $\cH$.
+It is also observed by Mabuchi (\cite{Ma}) that this functional $\cM$ is convex along a smooth geodesic $\cG$, connecting with arbitrary two points in $\cH_{[\omega]}$.
 Moreover, if the Mabuchi functional is affine along a smooth geodesic $\cG$, then $\cG$ must be generated by a holomorphic vector field.
 In this case, we say that the Mabuchi functional is strictly convex along the geodesic $\cG$.

 It turns out that the Mabuchi functional $\cM$ has also played an important role in the study of the constant scalar curvature K\"ahler(cscK) metrics.
-In particular, the convexity of $\cM$ is crucial in the proof of the uniqueness of the cscK metrics (\cite{BB}, \cite{CLP}, \cite{CPZ}).
-Moreover, the asymptotic behavior of this convex function $\cM(\vp_t)$ along a geodesic ray is an invariant on a K\"ahler manifold $X$, and it is proved (\cite{CC1}, \cite{CC2}, \cite{CC3}) that the manifold $X$ admits a cscK metric if and only if this invariant is non-negative.
+First, the convexity of $\cM$ is crucial in the proof of the uniqueness of the cscK metrics (\cite{BB}, \cite{CLP}, \cite{CPZ}).
+Second, on a K\"ahler manifold, the asymptotic behavior of this convex function along a geodesic ray $\cG$ is an invariant $\Upsilon$ (\cite{CC1}, \cite{CC2}).
+It is proved that this manifold admits a cscK metric if and only if it is geodesic-stable (Theorem (1.2), \cite{CC2}).
+That is to say, either we have $\Upsilon>0$, or $\Upsilon =0$ and the ray $\cG$ is parallel to another geodesic ray generated by a holomorphic vector field.

-However, one can not expect that there always exists a smooth geodesic connecting two points in $\cH$, due to the example in Darvas-Lempert (\cite{LD}).
-What we can rely on in realty is the so called $\cC^{1, \bar 1}$-geodesic (as the solution of certain homogenous complex Monge-Amp\`ere equation), whose existence was guaranteed in the work of Chen (\cite{C00}).
-The difficulty to deal with a $\cC^{1, \bar 1}$-geodesic $\cG$ is the lack of the regularities and the possible degeneracy on the geodesic $\cG$.
+However, one can not expect that there always exists a smooth geodesic connecting two points in $\cH_{[\omega]}$, due to the example in Darvas-Lempert (\cite{LD}).
+In realty, we can only rely on the so called $\cC^{1, \bar 1}$-geodesic $\cG$.
+As the solution of the homogenous complex Monge-Amp\`ere equation (see equation (\ref{pre-0000})), it always exists (\cite{C00}) between arbitrary two points in $\cH_{[\omega]}$.
+However, the difficulties to deal with a $\cC^{1, \bar 1}$-geodesic are the lack of the regularities and the possible degeneracy of $\cG$.

 Nevertheless, the Mabuchi functional $\cM$ was proved to be convex and continuous along a $\cC^{1,\bar 1}$-geodesic, by the work of Berman-Berndtsson (\cite{BB}) and also Chen-Li-P\u aun (\cite{CLP}).
 Then people try to ask the question if the Mabuchi functional is also strictly convex along such a geodesic.